Emotional wellness startup Aura raises $2.7 million from Cowboy Ventures and Reach Capital

 Aura works with therapists, coaches and meditation teachers to offer a variety of content to help people get the type of help they’re looking for.
 In addition to meditation, Aura offers life coaching, music and inspirational stories.

-Premium users, who pay $60 per year, have unlimited access to content while free users are limited to three minutes of wellness content once every two hours.
+Premium users, who pay $60 per year, have unlimited access to content, while free users are limited to three minutes of wellness content once every two hours.
 Aura is not currently sharing how many paid customers it has.

-“At Reach, we often ask how we can empower people to achieve at their fullest potential,” said Reach Capital Partner Wayee Chu said in a statement.
+“At Reach, we often ask how we can empower people to achieve at their fullest potential,” Reach Capital Partner Wayee Chu said in a statement.
 “We are thrilled to be supporting two founders who are not only deeply driven by their own personal narrative in living with a family member with a mental illness, but who have committed themselves in building a world-class technology and tool to empower others in building a regular mental health and wellness practice.”

 With the funding in tow, Aura has plans to expand its base of content creators and grow its team — which currently consists just of the Lee brothers.
 Down the road, Aura envisions integrating the app with wearable devices and their respective sensors to detect mood automatically.
 That way, Aura would be able to serve up what you need before you know you need it.
 The company also plans to become more than just a content platform by building additional tools on top of the core service.